gentoo-mirror/SarahMiaOverlay/README.md

 ### Possible Todo's:

-- (medium) Mid to end may push meta-10.6.1 and all contents to stable if no issues arise.
+- (high) Check all dependencies properly of budgie-extras prior to making all of latest versions that fall under the meta ebuild stable.
-- (medium) Assuming above done, 1 month later removing old ebuilds.
+- (medium) Assuming above done, 2 weeks later removing old ebuilds.
 - (unlikely) Make a separate document for further tweaks of budgie-desktop if wanted. (e.g. not showing nm-applet tray icon if using the network applet from budgie-extras)
 - (unlikley) Look into specific budgie themes maybe.